“Fat is not the enemy in your diet, fat is your friend. You need to eat fat in order to burn fat.”

-In simple words, our body needs energy to function.
+In simple words, our body needs the energy to function.
 When we are following a regular diet, the source of energy is ingested carbohydrates which are broken down into glucose, which is mainly transported and used as energy or stored as glycogen in liver and muscle tissue.

 When deprived of dietary carbohydrates (usually below 50g/day), the backup is Ketone bodies that the liver derives primarily from fatty acids in your diet or body fat.
-These Ketones and acetones are released into the bloodstream, taken up by the brain and other organs and used up as fuel.
+These Ketones and acetones are released into the bloodstream, taken up by the brain and other organs, and used up as fuel.

 The science behind Ketosis and Weight loss:

 So how do we really lose weight when we are on Keto?
 Let us understand this first.